oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.11.3 Delete edr:service
-Deletes the registry key that executes a service on system boot.
+Deletes a service form the endpoint, either through specifying the name of the service as it appears in the Windows Service Control Manager, or by specifying the relevant files, registry entries and the process associated with the service (if it is running).

-OpenC2 Consumers that choose to implement the 'delete edr:service' Command MUST include all steps that are required for the delete service procedure such as ending the process of the service, removing the executable and other files, removing configuration files/registry entries, restart/reboot of the host device etc. The end state shall be that the service is stopped and removed from the endpoint.
+OpenC2 Consumers that choose to implement the 'delete edr:service' Command MUST include all steps that are required for the delete service procedure such as ending the process of the service, removing the files associated with the service, removing the registry entries associated with the service, restart/reboot of the host device, etc. The end state shall be that the service is stopped (if running) and removed from the endpoint.

+OpenC2 Producers that send 'delete edr:service' Commands:
+* and populate the 'name' property
+    * SHOULD NOT populate the 'files' property
+    * SHOULD NOT populate the 'registry_entries' property
+    * SHOULD NOT populate the 'process' propery
+* and do not populate the 'name' property
+    * MUST populate the 'files' property
+    * MUST populate the 'registry_entries' property
+    * MAY populate the 'process' propery

 # 3 Conformance statements